Acid Trap PCB Via-Ultimate Guide On All the Things You Need to Know

 Even if the etchant is trapped in corners or pockets, it won’t corrode the copper or sides as much as traditional etchants.
 It is by far the simplest and easiest way to eliminate all chances of acid traps from your PCB.

 Discovering acid traps shouldn’t be delayed as far as the manufacturing process.
 It can interrupt the production process and create a faulty batch of PCBs that are of no use.
-So it’s better to keep some considerations in mind while designing your PCB so that acid traps are not formed.
+So, it’s better to keep some considerations in mind while designing your PCB so that acid traps are not formed.

 We will discuss the considerations in the next chapter.

-If you can’t eliminate acid traps, drill one or two vias near the acid trap hole so that the acid escapes from the other side.
 Get in touch with us to create top-quality batches of PCB that don’t give rise to issues like acid traps and other problems.
+You are always guaranteed peace of mind, knowing your PCBs will be fully functional without any drawbacks.

 Avatar photo